neha01/neha01/README.md

 ## I'm a fulltime Software Engineer!

 -  I have mostly worked as a Backend Engineer.
-- 🌱 I'm Currently learning Golang 😊
+- 🌱 I'm Currently learning GoLang 😊
 - 😌 In my spare time:
     - I make [Youtube] videos 😊
     - Like to read books, mostly entrepreneur biographies and business related 😊